 In Junior High, I was encouraged to join the track team.
 My first mile was a miserable 7:58.
 But, I stuck with both track and cross country in High School.
 My fastest time in the mile was 4:48, which was decent but, not enough to get me a scholarship in college.
 Though never the star, I was able to make the varsity team my senior year.

 During my teen years, I was also involved in Scouts.
 Somehow a boy named Brad and I got in a race to see who would be the first one to earn the rank of Eagle Scout.
-In the end, Brad and I tied, meeting all of the requirements in the absolute minimum amount of time – age 14.
+In the end, Brad and I tied, meeting all of the requirements in the absolute minimum amount of time – age 14 (I was 15 when it was finally awarded).
 Like running, scouts made a huge impression on me.
 I especially enjoyed camping, cooking and hiking.

 Because of my intense interest in computers, my father encouraged me to apply to UC Irvine’s Computer Science program.
 I totally bombed my first quarter and was promptly put on academic probation.
 This was a turning point in my life since I knew that if I didn’t improve, I would have to get a “real job”.
 I doubled down on my studying and got B’s and C’s instead of C’s and D’s.
 My grades continued to improve throughout my college experience.
 Upon graduation, I was accepted Merage School of Business and earned my MBA.